timvanderzee/biophysical-muscle-model/Data/README.md

 At this time, Level 3 data is provided to the manuscript reviewers.
 This data can be used to compute short-range stiffness (summary) data using `calc_data_SRS.m`.
 The resulting file is called `SRS_data.mat` and is provided in this folder.
-Both the Level 3 data (containing time-series) and the SRS summary data can be used to reproduce the manuscript figures (see [biophysical-muscle-model/Reproduce](https://github.com/timvanderzee/biophysical-muscle-model/tree/main/Reproduce).
+Both the Level 3 data (containing time-series) and the SRS summary data can be used to reproduce the manuscript figures (see [biophysical-muscle-model/Reproduce](https://github.com/timvanderzee/biophysical-muscle-model/tree/main/Reproduce)).

 ![picture](data_processing_overview.png)

-`process_data.m` can be used to compute Level 2 and 3 data from Level 1 data. if the latter would have been provided.
+Note: Level 3 data is sufficient to reproduce the data portion of the manuscript.
+Optionally, `process_data.m` can be used to compute Level 2 and 3 data from Level 1 data, if the latter is provided.
+We intend to publish all data levels open-access upon manuscript publication.